wyattroy/handmove/README.md

 By Wyatt Roy, 12/6/2024

 OVERVIEW
-Handmove is a Unity package that lets you teleport around a virtual reality scene without controllers, using a novel UX locomotion mechanic designed by Wyatt.
+Handmove is a Unity package that lets you teleport around a virtual reality scene without controllers, using a novel UX locomotion mechanic.
 It contains a script, prefabs, and a sample scene.
-It extende Meta All-In-One SDK and runs on Unity 2202.3.9f1 LTS.
+It extends Meta All-In-One SDK and runs on Unity 2202.3.9f1 LTS.

 HOW TO DEMO
 1) Side-load the provided APK on a Meta Quest headset, Quest 2 or later.
 For help sideloading, see https://www.uploadvr.com/sideloading-quest-how-to/